Azure/azure-functions-sql-extension/README.md

 e.g. `Leases_7d12c06c6ddff24c_1845581613`

 This table is used to ensure that all changes are processed and that no change is processed more than once.
-This table consists of two groups of columns :
+This table consists of two groups of columns:

    * A column for each column in the primary key of the target table - used to identify the row that it maps to in the target table
    * A couple columns for tracking the state of each row.
 These are: